rustamlatypov/cpu-matrix-multiplication/README.md

 <img src="https://github.com/rustamlatypov/cpu-matrix-multiplication/blob/master/R/Rplot.png" width="650">

-The logarithmic plot shows how do the running times develop compared to each other.
-With large matrices it becomes hard to time the sequential implementation, since the CPU is idling most of the time.
-Even though the speedup seems to increase, I believe that
+The logarithmic plot shows how do the running times develop.
+The speedup seems to increase with `n` and probably has an upper limit of around **600**.

 CPU usage seems to fluxuate around **0.66**.
 By using volatile pointers, the memory bottleneck can be removed and the theoretical computatinal power can be tested.
 Using this trick, CPU usage grows **0.82-0.88** for **n=2000-7000**.
 So for these test cases, the parallel implementation is **75-80%** of the theoretical limit.